zpiatt/unix-namer/README.md

 </p>

-Unix-namer is a Unix naming convention standardizer written in `python 3`.
+Unix-namer is a Unix naming convention standardizer written in `python 3` that converts file & directory names to a Unix-friendly naming convention.

-### Unix-namer applies the following conventions:<br>
+### Unix-namer applies the following naming conventions:<br>
 - Pesky special characters are removed. ( `'` `!` `$` `^` `&` `*` `(` `)` `[` `]` `|` `;` `~` `<` `>` `{` `}` `(` `)` `%` `` ` `` )
 - Hideous spaces are converted to underscores.
 - Optionally, you can convert to all lowercase ( Ken Thompson approved! ).